coderschool/react-week3-github/README.md

 }
 ```

-Let's now fill in the body
+Let's now fill in the body.
+We can use `React.Children.forEach`, which goes through all of the child elements.
+[Documentation here](https://reactjs.org/docs/react-api.html#reactchildren).

 ```JSX
 let body;